JustinSGray/Hyperloop/docs/intro.rst

 An overarching framework is needed to orchestrate the interaction between models of
 various subsystems and perform the necessary optimization.
-This code base contains a hyperloop system model built by a handful of NASA engineers and computer scientists as an `OpenMDAO.`__ plugin.
+This code base contains a hyperloop system model built by a handful of engineers and computer scientists as an `OpenMDAO.`__ plugin.
 The intention is to provide this code as a baseline for further public contribution to support an open source hyperloop design.
 Interested parties should feel to modify the code as they see fit and improve the models in areas where they have expertise.